 This mid-century modern cabinet is small enough to fit on a misshapen wall or in the corner of a room.
 With its multiple shelves, glassware racks and six-bottle wine rack, you can hide a plethora of barware, dishes or any items you don’t want displayed elsewhere.

 These GONGSHI vacuum storage bags, which come in multiple sizes, are great for seasonal items you don’t need regular access to.
 In the summertime, you can stack your heavy winter coats in a bag, remove the air and safely stuff the pieces under your bed to be retrieved at a later date.

 This shoe organizer with 24 pockets is a great way to create more space in an already-cramped closet.
-If you have a tiny bathroom, you can also throw extra toiletries or hair tools in the pockets.
+If you have a tiny bathroom, you can also use it to hold extra toiletries or hair tools.

 Kitchen storage for small spaces: Pot racks, kitchen carts and more

-This transparent pot lid is designed to fit 10-inch, 11-inch and 12-inch pots.
+This transparent pot lid is designed to fit 10-, 11- and 12-inch pots.
 According to the brand, it’s dishwasher-safe and can withstand temperatures up to 428 degrees Fahrenheit.
-It also comes in a smaller size for pots that are 6 inches, 7 inches and 8 inches.
+It also comes in a smaller size for pots that are 6, 7 and 8 inches.

 Finishing touches for small spaces